xraypy/xraylarch/doc/xafs/feffit.rst

     :target: ../_images/feffit_example2.png
     :width: 100%

-    Data and Fit in :math:`R` space

 .. subfigend::
-    :width: 0.45
+    :width: .45
     :label: fig-feffit1

     Results for Feffit for a simple 1-shell fit to a spectrum from Cu metal.
+Data and Fit in :math:`R` space

 This is a pretty good fit to the first shell of Cu metal, and shows the basic mechanics of fitting XAFS data to Feff Paths.
 There are several